We’re an informal alternative to the courts and we make decisions fairly and reasonably.

 Time limits for complaining

 There are time limits affecting whether we can or can’t help with a complaint.

-A small business needs to contact us within six months of the date of a financial business’s final response to their complaint.
+You need to contact us within six months of the date of a financial business’s final response to their complaint.
 After six months, we won’t be able to help unless: